Optimising capacity allocation in networks of stochastic loss systems: A functional-form approach: Introduction

-The approach of \cite{Dieker2017} does not carry over to the class of stochastic networks studied in this paper, since the addition of blocking fundamentally changes the dynamics of the stochastic network.
-In particular, the objective function changes from a function of the queue lengths in~\cite{Dieker2017} to one of the blocking probabilities, which requires discrete capacities for the number of servers at each station of the network rather than continuous per-station service rates.
-Moreover, because the authors in~\cite{Dieker2017} assumed stability, the arrival rate into every station is independent of the capacity allocation, essentially decoupling the problem into smaller sub-problems for each station.
-Since blocking removes jobs from the system and blocking occurs more frequently when there is reduced capacity, in our setting we can no longer assume that the effective long-term arrival rate into a station is independent of the capacity allocation of the upstream station(s).
-This added level of interaction between the stations substantially increases the complexity.
+The {first-phase} approximation approach of Dieker et al.~\cite{Dieker2017} does not carry over to the general class of networks of SLSs studied in this paper, since the addition of losses fundamentally changes the dynamics and other characteristics of the stochastic network.
+In particular, the objective changes from a function of the queue lengths in~\cite{Dieker2017} to a function of the probabilities of losses; we are also interested in discrete capacities for the number of servers at each station of the network rather than continuous per-station service rates.
+Moreover, because the problem in~\cite{Dieker2017} considers each queue to have infinite buffer capacity and thus no jobs are lost, the arrival rate into every station is independent of the capacity allocation subject to stability constraints.
+Then under the {first-phase} functional-form approximation in \cite{Dieker2017}, the problem can be essentially decoupled into smaller sub-problems for each station.
+Since losses remove jobs from the system and losses occur more frequently when there is reduced capacity, we can no longer exploit in our setting the property that the effective long-term arrival rate into a station is independent of the capacity allocation of the upstream station(s).
+This added level of interaction among the stations substantially increases the {problem} complexity.

-In this paper we propose and compare two iterative algorithms for optimising stochastic networks with blocking, by extending the approach in~\cite{Dieker2017}.
-The first algorithm explicitly preserves the dependence between stations by replacing all appearances of a blocking probability in the objective function with a unique functional-form approximation --- the capacity vector is then jointly optimised using numerical methods.
-The second algorithm forces a decomposition of the stations by considering a different approximate objective function per station, and then in each of these replacing only a few key appearances of a blocking probability for the relevant station with a functional form.
-The remaining blocking probabilities are replaced by point estimates obtained from simulation, and the capacity of each station is optimised individually.

-Our investigation into the performance of our algorithms consists of extensive computational experiments on four examples of stochastic networks with blocking: Markovian tandem networks, criss-cross networks, ring networks, and a complex class of canonical networks.
-The first of these examples is (just) simple enough that a benchmark against true optimal solutions is possible.
-In this case we see that both of our algorithms achieve near optimal solutions with very low computational effort.
-For the remaining examples we observe that our algorithms are capable of greatly improving upon the performance of systems with random initial capacity allocations within just 3 or 4 (computationally inexpensive) iterations.
-For two of these examples we show that our algorithms compare favourably against stochastic approximation both in terms of objective value found and in terms of computational efficiency.
-For canonical networks we provide evidence that the second algorithm discussed above provides slightly better solutions with reduced computational effort.